jDavidZapata/My_site/README.md

 * [Sources](#sources)

 ## General info
-This project is will be my personal site, with a portfolio and possibly a blog.
+This project is will be my personal site, with my portfolio projects and possibly a blog.

 ## Technologies
 Project is created with: